Project Lifecycle - The Waterfall

 Well, There’s Your Problem!

-Because we are dealing with the Waterfall
+Because we are dealing with the Waterfall, problems tend

 to accumulate until they burst.
-The validation phase
+The validation phase is

-known for picking on bad interpretation of requirements
+known for picking on bad interpretation of requirements,

-incompatible business rules
+incompatible business rules or simply, a

-bad construction job
+bad construction job.

 Didn’t we review things before moving to the next step?
 Surely those things were fixed before, right?
 Well, they should have been but not always.

-In the case of civil construction
+In the case of civil construction, some people have so

 much experience and knowledge about the processes that they become